September 26, 2020 @ 11:14 AM

 I’d say I’m an intermediate crocheter, but an “adventurous novice" knitter.
 If you’ve seen the work of advanced knitters and crocheters on social media, you’d know why my self-labeling fits.

 This year, I’ve even tried a little lace knitting (nothing super intricate), but when I finally understood the concept, I was good to go on some squares with simple repeats.
 I also did a pair of socks (that I actually like).
 The first time I tried to knit socks...huge fail.
 Full of ladders and something went wrong with the yarn overs.
 One sock was big enough for Big Foot.
 So ugly I didn’t pick up a sock pattern again until recently.
 The second attempt is pictured below.
 (Used 9-inch circular needles for this pair.
 No problems with ladders!
 Love me some 9-inch circs!)
 I’m also improving my simple cables.
 (In hat pic above, the two on top are crocheted beanies using rib stitches.
-The two bottom ones with braided cables are knits.)
+The two at the bottom with braided cables are knits.)

 On the crochet front, I discovered mosaic last year.
 (Photo top right is my first mosaic crochet blanket.)
 Though I tend to prefer working with neutral colors (see circular crochet blanket), mosaic has pushed me out of my comfort zone to play with more bright hues.
 The red and white one (left) is my second mosaic blanket attempt.